Salons

 Yesterday evening M. Marcel Proust gave a very select but highly elegant tea-party, to which only a score of people had been invited.

-Those recognized: Comtesse Aimery de la Rochefoucauld, Duc and Duchesse de Guiche, Comtesse d'Haussonville, Duchesse de Gramont, Comte and Comtesse de Ludre, Mme Madeleine Lemaire, Marquis and Marquise d'Albufera, Princesse de Chimay, Comte and Comtesse Adhéaume de Chevigné, etc.
+Seen there were: Comtesse Aimery de la Rochefoucauld, Duc and Duchesse de Guiche, Comtesse d'Haussonville, Duchesse de Gramont, Comte and Comtesse de Ludre, Mme Madeleine Lemaire, Marquis and Marquise d'Albufera, Princesse de Chimay, Comte and Comtesse Adhéaume de Chevigné, etc.

 After the tea-party, which was not followed by a reception, M. Marcel Proust's guests had the pleasure of hearing M. Reynaldo Hahn who sang some of his exquisite melodies at the piano.